JD Matching Prompts: 17 Templates to Stop Applying to Mismatched Roles

 When not to use these prompts

-Skip them when you already know the role is a clean match — the analysis won’t surprise you.
-Skip them when the JD is too vague to parse (1-paragraph “we’re looking for great engineers”); ask the recruiter for the real expectations first.
-And don’t use the fit-score as a hard cutoff at 7+; some 6/10 fits convert because of network, story, or hiring urgency — judgment still matters.
+Skip them when you already know the role is a clean match; the analysis won’t surprise you.
+Skip them when the JD is too vague to parse (a one-paragraph “we’re looking for great engineers”); ask the recruiter for the real expectations first.
+And don’t treat the fit score as a hard cutoff at 7+.
+Some 6/10 fits convert because of network, story, or hiring urgency, so judgment still matters.

 Prompt anatomy / structure formula